 - USDA giving $100K to Maine seaweed products company

 It’s worth taking a look at the Refurbished Store if you deliberately want to pick up an older model.
-Apple is often quick off the mark to phase out features it deems no longer necessary, such as optical drives, FireWire sockets, replaceable hard drives and so on.
-So some people may genuinely prefer an earlier model with a feature they don’t quite want to live without just yet.
+Apple is often quick off the mark to phase out features it deems no longer necessary, such as optical drives, FireWire sockets, replaceable hard drives, and so on.
+Some people may genuinely prefer an earlier model with a feature they don’t quite want to live without just yet.

 Buying a second hand Mac from eBay

+Amazon and eBay are worth considering, although we’d recommend you opt for new, discounted Macs where possible.
+Buying a second-hand Mac on eBay is a riskier business.
 Buying and selling anything on sites like eBay can be fraught with problems, but this is particularly true with high-value products such as computers.
-The old adage runs ‘buyer beware’, but sellers need to take precautions as well.
+The adage runs ‘buyer beware’, but sellers need to take precautions as well.
 In a bid to make money quickly, it is easy to be talked into handing over what you’re selling for much less than it is worth.
 Having done your research, be prepared to stand your ground.
 You may have to give way slightly on price, but don’t be swayed too much.

 Buying a new or second hand Mac from an Apple reseller